sandarm-1/vco/Post-Layout/Post-Layout.md

 Post-Layout sim results (VCO with 1 current-starved cell, DP9, with programmable bias currents)
 ---------------
+Extracted post-layout simulation results for the updated design are shown below.
+For a comparison between schematic (pre-layout estimates with back-annotated parasitic caps) and extracted (post-layout) results for this design point, see [pre-layout estimates vs post-layout results for DP9 VCO](/Post-Layout/Pre-layout_estimates_vs_post-layout_results_dp9.md).

 Plan is to tapeout with current scaling options so we will have both high current - high speed options and lower current - lower speed options.

 The final programmable bias current settings are as follows: